skovy/skovy.dev/content/blog/tree-shaking-font-awesome/index.md

 be like looking for a needle in a haystack if you don't know what exactly it is your looking for.

-Fortunately we don't have to do that because there's the [`webpack-bundle-analyzer`](https://github.com/webpack-contrib/webpack-bundle-analyzer) plugin that visualizes the built bundle.
+Fortunately, we don't have to do that because there's the [`webpack-bundle-analyzer`](https://github.com/webpack-contrib/webpack-bundle-analyzer) plugin that visualizes the built bundle.
 It's an invaluable tool to understand the cost of including a package and determining the biggest opportunities.